BM-Internship-Project/Android-Team/README.md

 # Speedo Money Transfer App #

-Speedo Transfer App is a mobile application that allows users to transfer and manage their bank accounts smoothly
+Speedo Transfer App is a mobile application that allows users to transfer and manage their bank accounts with a smooth flow and attractive ui

 # TECH STACK #

 - Android JetPackCompose

 - Additionally we used currency exchanges as an extra feature and a success notif upon transfer